 Pros and Cons

-Unified Observability Stack: The platform combines APM, security, and user experience monitoring into a single interface, eliminating the need for multiple tools.
-This integration streamlines workflows for teams managing complex applications.
+- Full-Stack Observability: Combines APM, log analysis, and user experience monitoring into a single interface, eliminating the need for multiple tools.

 Alternatives and How It Compares